noureddein/reading-notes/lvl-401/Class-17.md

      * When we scraping we are not using a web browser for visiting the website, we are using libraries.
      * These libraries can not run JavaScript codes, so the website check if the client (web browser) can run a block of JavaScript code or not, if it can't run it, it detect that we are scraping.

-## What sre web scraping techniques?
+## What are web scraping techniques?
   1. Human copy-and-paste
   2. Text pattern matching
   3. HTTP programming